riff-lang/site/doc/language.md

 | `..y:z`  | $[0..y]$ on interval $z$           |
 | `..:z`   | $[0..$`INT_MAX`$]$ on interval $z$ |

-All sequences are inclusive.
-For example, the sequence `1..7` will include both `1` and `7`.
-Riff also infers the direction of the sequence if no `z` value is provided.
+All ranges are inclusive.
+For example, the range `1..7` will include both `1` and `7`.
+Riff also infers the direction of the range if no `z` value is provided.

-Sequences can be used in [`for` loops](#for) to iterate over a range of numbers.
+Ranges can be used in [`for` loops](#for) to iterate over a range of numbers.

-Sequences can also extract arbitrary substrings when used in a [subscript](#subscripting) expression with a string.
-When subscripting a string with a sequence such as `x..`, Riff will truncate the sequence to the end of the string to return the string's suffix starting at index `x`.
+Ranges can also extract arbitrary substrings when used in a [subscript](#subscripting) expression with a string.
+When subscripting a string with a range such as `x..`, Riff will truncate the range to the end of the string to return the string's suffix starting at index `x`.

 ```riff